 There are so many excellent cafes and patisseries in Paris.
 One of the most iconic establishments to go is Angelina.
 It was founded in 1903 by Austrian confectioner Anton Pumpelmayer.
 This has been a favorite stomping ground of Parisians from Proust to Coco Channel.
 Plan to visit Angelina for breakfast, lunch or just for a tarte and coffee.
 Angelina is decorated with beautiful art and has the perfect ambiance to make part of a romantic weekend.

 Try French Influenced North African Food

 There are so many great French restaurants in Paris.
-If you want to mix it up, head to Chez Omar for a delicious North African food.
-Dishes like lamb merguez are sizeable, reasonably priced and delicious.
+If you want to mix it up, head to Chez Omar for delicious North African food.
+Dishes like lamb merguez are sizeable, reasonably priced and flavorful.
 It pairs wonderfully with a glass of Bordeaux.
 The charming restaurant was formerly a French bistro, and today blends a fusion of a North African and French dining experience.
 A mix of Moroccan and Algerian staff run the popular bistro.
-Service there tends to be faster than many French run restaurants too, which some Americans or those in a hurry may appreciate.
+Service there tends to be faster than in many French run restaurants too, which some Americans or those in a hurry may appreciate.